 On June 11, Bermuda entered Phase 3 of its reopening plan, according to the government, allowing restaurants to reopen for indoor dining with physical distancing and gatherings of up to 20 people.
 Bermuda's popular beaches were also open.
 On July 1, the island entered Phase 4, increasing gatherings to 50 people and reopening bars.
 A nightly curfew remains in effect.

 Borders for the Dutch islands are currently closed, and the Bonaire airport will remain closed through at least June 15.
 On Sint Eustatius, restaurants and bars were allowed to reopen with capacity restrictions on May 29, and hotels can open but leisure flights are still restricted.
 Saba’s borders remain closed as well, but the island lifted its “lock-down” order on May 11, according to the U.S. Consulate General in Curacao.

 The British overseas territory will reopen its borders in June for returning residents and citizens who will each be subject to a 14-day quarantine, according to the Government of the Virgin Islands.
 The islands have a nightly curfew, according to the UK government.
 Beaches, however, are open from 6:00 a.m. to 3:00 p.m.

-Airports in the Cayman Islands, a British overseas territory, will remain closed for international leisure and non-essential travel until at least Sept.
-1, according to the Cayman Islands government.
-Seaports will remain shut as well.
+Airports in the Cayman Islands, a British overseas territory, remain closed for international leisure and non-essential travel however they're accepting repatriation flights and those with work permits as of Oct.
+1.